Cherry Hill, New Jersey: Public schools

 Cherry Hill Public Schools is a public school district that serves students in pre-kindergarten through twelfth grade.
 The district operates 19 schools including an early childhood center, 12 elementary schools, three middle schools, two traditional high schools and an alternative high school.
 Cherry Hill was the state's 12th-largest school district in 2011 and was one of the largest suburban districts.
-The district has grown by about 2,000 students since the late 1990s, and employs 1,400 (about 1,000 teachers plus administration and staff).
-The District is governed by a volunteer Board of Education which is comprised of nine citizens elected at-large to three-year terms on a staggered basis, with three seats coming up for election each year as part of the November general election.